mohankossie/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that changes the working directory to the user’s home directory.
+ script thats prints the absolute path name of the current working directory